Traditional Plant-Based Cooking

 Prepare the filling:

-- Mix through the BBQ seasoning, paprika, sugar and red wine vinegar.
+• Mix through the BBQ seasoning, paprika, and red wine vinegar.
 Cook and stir for 2 minutes.

-- Scoop the mix into a casserole dish.
+• Scoop the mixture into a casserole dish.

 Bake:

-- Place on middle shelf in oven for 30 minutes until tinged with golden, crispy and the bean sauce bubbling.
+• Place the casserole dish on middle shelf of the oven for 30 minutes until tinged with golden, crispy, bits and the bean filling is hot and bubbling.

-- Remove from oven and sprinkle the grated cheese or nutritional yeast flakes over.
+• Remove from the oven and sprinkle the grated cheese or nutritional yeast flakes over.

-- Pop back into the oven for 10-15 minutes until melted.
+• Pop back into the oven for 10-15 minutes until melted, although the yeast flakes won't melt!

-- Instead of adding cheese don't remove the pie from the oven, and cook for a total of 30-45 minutes or until the topping is at your desired crispness and colour.
+• Instead of adding cheese don't remove the pie from the oven, just cook for a total of 30-45 minutes or until the topping is at your desired crispness and colour.

 Notes

-- Not keen on BBQ flavours?
-The BBQ seasoning can be switched for chilli powder, taco type seasoning, your favourite seasoning blend, or even curry powder.
+• Not keen on BBQ flavours?
+This can be switched for chilli powder, taco type seasoning, your favourite seasoning blend, or even curry powder.

-- You can use 4 cans of baked beans, or replace some of the plain baked beans for mixed beans in tomato sauce, or cans of beans in a chilli sauce.
+• You can use 4 cans of baked beans in tomato sauce [these may be labelled vegetarian baked beans in the US], or replace some of the baked beans for mixed beans in tomato sauce, or cans of beans in a chilli sauce.

-- Reheat at the cooking temperature, with a cover over the pie, until piping hot.
+• Reheat at the cooking temperature, with a layer of kitchen foil over the pie, until piping hot.

 Nutrition